 The village is one road with little shed like shops on either side of the of it.
 There were a lot of t-shirts, paintings, jewelry and tourist type trinkets for sale.
 The vendors were very aggressive and when you entered the village they began to yell and practically fight to get your attention.
 Since we went early we were some of the only people in the park and they were fighting for our attention.
 It was very confusing, loud and unfriendly.
 Sue was into shopping and wanted to find some gifts for people back home.
 She ignored the arguing and went about shopping while Mike waited patiently.
 I moved to the end of the village to get away from all the hootin and hollering and began looking at a shed with wood carvings.
 The shed was elevated from a ditch on the side of the road.
 It was on cinder blocks that brought it up to the height of the road and had a wooden deck that attached from the shed to the road.
 Under the deck about four feet down was a drain for rain water run off and a jungle of vines and such.
 This was the shop of a Jamaican wood carver.
 Inside he had various tools and was working on very tall, thin wooden sculptures of animals and people.
 The sculptures were about three feet tall and were lined up in rows of ten or more on both sides of the entry to the shop.
 It was a tight spot.
 I looked about and found it interesting for a few minutes and moved away from the shop.
 By this time Sue and Mike had arrived.
 Mike was checking a vendor out on one side of the street and Sue went towards the wood carver.
 By the time I noticed where Sue was she was right in the middle of all the wood carvings admiring his work.
 Right before I could get the words "Sue watch your bag" out of my mouth, she made a turn and hit the first three foot wood carving with her oversized beach bag.
 Like a row of dominoes they fell, hitting each other, breaking apart and falling down into the ravine below.
 It was amazing to watch.
 All heads turned and a loud roar of vendors erupted into laughing and yelling.
 The wood carver came out and was very upset, angry almost to tears.
 Sue was standing looking in astonishment at the mess she just made and Mike was horrified.
 Mike knew immediately what he had to do.
 He walked over to the wood carver, opened his wallet and handed all the money he had on him to the wood carver making sure to show him it was everything he had.
 The wood carvers attitude changed immediately.
 He seemed satisfied and we bolted the scene.
 The last thing I remember hearing as we moved towards the car was one of the vendors yelling, 'Lady, you come over here now.
 I've got plenty for you to break,' and a roar of laughter.
 Once again we were in the van and trying to get out of there fast.
 We laughed all the way back to the house stopping along the way at a beach shack where every Heineken was finished and Red Stripes were the next to go.
 The shack keeper loved us.
 Even I got a few Heineys.

-My romance with the islands I had never visited was tested.
+My romance with the island I had never visited was tested.
 This wasn't the trip I imagined it would be.
 The fun we had was not what I expected.
 I remember laughing the whole time, but also being scared a couple times.
 It was crazy.
 Vacation was a time for celebration, so my Dad was letting me drink a little and partake in the local flora.
 I remember asking my Dad to get some weed.
 He asked Kenny if he could get a few cartons of cigarettes, some beer and a little weed.
 Kenny was kinda like, 'your wish is my command' and off he went.
 Sometime later he came back with two cartons of cigarettes a case or more of Red Stripes and a half pound of weed.
 I remember Kenny dumping the weed on a cutting board and chopping up the huge buds with a meat clever.
 When he was done he pushed the cutting board toward my Dad and said here you go.
 We were confused by this.
 My Dad finally asked, 'How much is ours?'
 Kenny said, 'all of it.'
 I think we gave him $35 for all three items on the list.
 Kenny then proceeded to roll the biggest "Bomber Joints" I have ever seen.
 Needless to say it was powerful stuff.
 We barely smoked any of it.